Joseph Rummel: Death and legacy

-Joseph Rummel died in New Orleans on November 9, 1964, at the age of 88.
-He was succeeded by John Cody, the Coadjutor Archbishop (1961–1964).
+Rummel died in New Orleans on November 8, 1964, at the age of 88.
+He was succeeded by Cody, his coadjutor archbishop, who was appointed Archbishop of Chicago by Pope Paul VI less than one year later.
 Rummel is interred under the sanctuary at Saint Louis Cathedral in the French Quarter.
 Archbishop Rummel High School in Metairie is named after him.